Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

         A good practice is to have clear and concise messages that tell other developers what you changed in your commit.

-## Creating Online Repository on GitHub
+## Creating Online Cloud Repository on GitHub

-This section focuses on creating an online repository for you to upload your project to.
+This section focuses on creating an online cloud repository for you to upload your project to.

 4. Login to [GitHub](https://github.com/) and create a new repository as highlighted below: